Saturday, February 4, 2012

 Styx with the title track from their new album...

-1978: Rita Coolidge had one of the hottest songs as her remake of "The Way You Do the Things You Do" moved from 58 to 38.
+1978: Rita Coolidge had one of the hottest songs as her remake of "The Way You Do The Things You Do" moved from 58 to 38.

 1978: The Bee Gees celebrated their second straight #1 with "Stayin' Alive".
 Randy Newman's "Short People" was passed up while previous #1 "Baby Come Back" by Player was third.
-Queen's biggest hit to date--"We Are the Champions" was fourth followed by Andy Gibb and "(Love Is) Thicker Than Water".
-The rest of the Top 10: Billy Joel's breakthrough hit "Just the Way You Are", former #1 "How Deep Is Your Love" by the Bee Gees, Dan Hill moved from 11-8 with "Sometimes When We Touch", Rod Stewart was on his way down with "You're In My Heart" and Samantha Sang and the Bee Gees moved from 17-10 with "Emotion.
+Queen's biggest hit to date--"We Are The Champions" was fourth followed by Andy Gibb and "(Love Is) Thicker Than Water".
+The rest of the Top 10: Billy Joel's breakthrough hit "Just The Way You Are", former #1 "How Deep Is Your Love" by the Bee Gees, Dan Hill moved from 11-8 with "Sometimes When We Touch", Rod Stewart was on his way down with "You're In My Heart" and Samantha Sang and the Bee Gees moved from 17-10 with "Emotion.
 That meant that Barry, Maurice & Robin Gibb wrote half of the week's Top 10.

 Karen Carpenter, one of the most-loved stars the world has ever known...

 1983: Karen Carpenter died at her parents' home in Downey, California from heartbeat irregularities resulting from chemical imbalances associated with anorexia nervosa.
+She was only 32 years old.

 1984: Paul Gardiner, bassist for Gary Numan ("Cars" from 1980) died from drugs.